Azure/azure-osconfig/docs/modules.md

 Question | Answer
 -----|-----
 Component | CommandRunner
-Object | CommandArguments
+Object | commandArguments
-Setting | Action
+Setting | action
 Access | Desired (no matching reported setting) Description | The action for this command
 Value type | Enumeration of integers